Nucleomics-VIB/genepattern-tools/README.md

 The module **[Picard.2.template.v1.0.zip](https://github.com/Nucleomics-VIB/genepattern-tools/blob/master/modules/Picard.2.template.v1.0.zip?raw=true)** can be cloned and used as ba  sis for various Picard modules.
 It includes basic options and validation arguments often combined to picard commands.

-The module **[Picard.2.CollectMultipleMetrics.v0.4.2.zip](https://github.com/Nucleomics-VIB/genepattern-tools/blob/master/modules/Picard.2.CollectMultipleMetrics.v0.4.2.zip?raw=true)** performs multiple QC checks on a sorted SAM or BAM file (thanks to Peter Carr fromt eh GP support team for his help setting this up).
+The module **[Picard.2.CollectMultipleMetrics.v0.4.2.zip](https://github.com/Nucleomics-VIB/genepattern-tools/blob/master/modules/Picard.2.CollectMultipleMetrics.v0.4.2.zip?raw=true)** uses only the GUI to start Picard CollectMultipleMetricsperforms (2.10.x) multiple QC checks on a sorted SAM or BAM file (thanks to Peter Carr from the GenePattern support team for his help setting this tricky module up).

 <hr>